csaf-poc/csaf_distribution/docs/csaf_provider.md

 #   - vendor, product family and product names:  "expr:$.product_tree..branches[?(@.category==\"vendor\" || @.category==\"product_family\" || @.category==\"product_name\")].name"
 #   - CVEs: "expr:$.vulnerabilities[*].cve"
 #   - CWEs: "expr:$.vulnerabilities[*].cwe.id"
-#   The used implementation to evaluate JSONPath expressions does
-#   not support the use of single-quotes.
-Double quotes have to be quoted.
 # Strings not starting with `expr:` are taken verbatim.
 # By default no category documents are created.
 # This example provides an overview over the syntax,